influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/tables/create.md

 but, depending on your schema and workload, customizing the partitioning strategy can improve query performance.

-Use the `--template-tag` and `--template-timeformat` flags define partition template parts used to generate partition keys for the table.
+Use the `--template-tag` and `--template-timeformat` flags to define partition template parts used to generate partition keys for the table.
 If no template flags are provided, the table uses the partition template of the target database.